Gladys West: Career

-From the mid-1970s through the 1980s, West programmed an IBM 7030 Stretch computer to deliver increasingly precise calculations for the shape of the Earth; an ellipsoid with additional undulations known as the geoid.
+From the mid-1970s through the 1980s, West programmed an IBM 7030 Stretch computer to deliver increasingly precise calculations for the shape of the Earth, an ellipsoid with additional undulations known as the geoid.
 To generate an accurate geopotential model West needed to use complex algorithms to account for variations in the gravitational, tidal, and other forces that distort Earth's shape.

 In 1986, West published Data Processing System Specifications for the Geosat Satellite Radar Altimeter, a 51-page technical report from the Naval Surface Weapons Center (NSWC).
 This explained how to improve the accuracy of geoid heights and vertical deflection, important components of satellite geodesy.
 This was achieved by processing data from the radio altimeter on the Geosat satellite, which went into orbit on March 12, 1984.

 West worked at Dahlgren for 42 years, and retired in 1998.
-In 2000, she completed a PhD in Public Administration at Virginia Tech by distance-learning.
+In 2000, she completed a PhD in Public Administration at Virginia Tech by distance learning.

+West’s most prominent work concerned mathematical modeling of Earth’s geoid, or Earth’s precise shape and gravitational characteristics.
+Since Earth is not actually a sphere, precise navigation through space by satellites is the result of incredibly accurate geodetic models.
+West’s computations and data analysis produced these models, which would later become foundational toward the development of modern satellite navigation systems.
+It was her work that contributed directly to the accurate and reliable Global Positioning System (GPS).
+Without an effective Earth model, GPS satellites would make huge errors and be useless for navigation and mapping.
+West’s mathematical work enabled GPS systems to achieve the levels of precision that are necessary today.